Rashad Akhter Gabriele Rehman

-“The Ontic Foundation of Hope: Kant’s Question and Pieper’s Answer to Sartre” York University’s National Undergraduate Conference, April 2017.
-(Oral Presentation).
+“The Ontic Foundation of Hope: Kant’s Question and Pieper’s Answer to Sartre” York University’s National Undergraduate Philosophy Conference, thematically “The Meaning of Life”, April 2017.

 “Consciousness, theism and explanation”.
-Western Student Research Conference (WSRC), Western University’s Undergraduate Multi-Disciplinary Research Conference, University of Western, March, 2016.
-(Oral Presentation).
+Western Student Research Conference (WSRC), Paper “Theistic Explanations of the Ontology of Consciousness” explicated and defended at Western University’s Undergraduate Multi-Disciplinary Research Conference, University of Western, March, 2016.

 “Phenomenological or Ontological Sameness over Time?
-A Critical Response to Natasha Germana’s “Experiencing Mortality” (2015)”, Undergraduate Philosophy Conference held by King’s College Philosophy Club, University of Western Ontario, April, 2016.
+A Critical Response to Natasha Germana’s “Experiencing Mortality””, Paper read to Undergraduate Philosophy Conference held by King’s College Philosophy Club, University of Western Ontario, April, 2016.

-“Exploring the Foundations of Bioethics Philosophically”, Lecture to Lifeline University Club, University of Western Ontario, November, 2016.
+“Exploring the Foundations of Bioethics Philosophically”, Lecture (with Q&A) to Lifeline University Club, University of Western Ontario, November, 2016.

-Work Study with Dr. Pietro Pirani in the field of Political Philosophy and Theology on the topic of τὸ κατέχον (katechon) contextually set in St. Paul’s 2nd Thessalonians 2: 6-7.
-Responsibilities included: Reading contemporary literature in the topic, editing Dr. Pirani’s formal essay on the subject (pending publication) and meeting ceteris paribus bi-weekly for discussions.
-Discussions included considerations of contemporary and historical thinkers, historical interpretations of katechon beginning with St. Augustine and moving on to, especially, contemporary Italian political philosophers i.e., Giorgio Agamben.
+Work Study with Dr. Pietro Pirani (2016/2017) in the field of Political Philosophy and Theology on the topic of τὸ κατέχον (katechon) contextually set in St. Paul’s 2nd Thessalonians 2: 6-7.
+Responsibilities included: Reading contemporary literature in the topic and meeting ceteris paribus bi-weekly for discussions.
+Discussions included considerations of contemporary and historical thinkers, historical interpretations of katechon beginning with St. Paul, onward to St. Augustine and contemporary Italian political philosophers i.e., Giorgio Agamben.
 Dr. Pirani’s research was presented at the Italian Political Philosophy Conference in March 2017, and I had the privilege of moderating it.